Matt Fox – Philosophy/Debate, Analytical Writing, Latin & Senior Seminar

 Betty sees FlexSchool as a place where learning and academics are taken seriously and are the priority.

 “We have seen kids change and become better, and it’s all done in a safe and warm environment.”

-Paul tutors all levels of math, French, Italian, economics, and computer science from middle and high school through college.
+Paul teaches all levels of math, French, Italian, economics, and computer science from middle and high school through college.
 Paul grew up in the Wallonia (French-speaking southern region of Belgium) and graduated from the University of Mons, also in Belgium.
 Later, he pursued graduate business studies at Michigan State University where he worked as a teaching assistant in French.

 Arpit – Science and Computer Lab

 Arpit earned dual Bachelor’s degrees in Biological Sciences and Chemistry at Rutgers University in 2013.
 He has researched bacterial photosynthesis and is currently pursuing teaching degrees in Biological and Physical Sciences.
 Arpit is also converting some of the teachers to tea drinkers.

 For Arpit, the students are the whole reason he’s here and he admires how the school provides an environment for them to thrive: being taught to critically analyze data, fathom holistic ideas and apply them.
 Naturally, he feels we’re just as rigorous as other institutions, if not more so.